tboldagh/quick-root-plots/README.md

 *Beware, that there is very limited checks of command line options.*
 That is, it will not catch typos for you!

+# Included scripts
+There is couple of "small" scripts included that are ready to be used for making quite a diverse set of plots.
+First of all `draw.py` can be used to draw same histogram from multiple files, multiple hitograms from one file and nearly all settings of the plot can be customised from command line.
+See the source code for all the options.

+A simpler version, `simple.py` just good for signle histogram an only af few customizations available through command line.

+A useful script called `content.py` can be used to list content of the ROOT file like this:
+``sh
+piroot -q file.root content.py
+``

+For interactive exploration of the ROOT file with python the `browse.py` script is provided.
+It repackages ROOT file as full fledged python object.
+An example of interactive discovery of histogram and plotting is shown below.
+``sh
+piroot basic_checks.root browse.py
+...starting python
+- - - - - - - - - - - - - - - - - - - - welcome to piROOT - opening files - - - - - - - - - - - - - - - - - - - -
+.opening basic_checks.root
+. indexing file content (every / is dir, every * is object )
+///../../../../../.......................................................................................... done
+. this is interactive browser of the ROOT file
+. to browse file with tab completion start with typing: ro. and hit <TAB>
+ro.<TAB> << try this
+ro.basic_checks.NChR.Draw("hpe")
+``